HISTORY OF THE CHRISTMAS CRECHE: ORIGIN OF THE MANGER SCENE

-The word crèche is the French word for a manger.
-A few years ago I was in Paris at Notre Dame.
-On display in the cathedral was a large creche that features a miniature scene of the village of Bethlehem, pictured below.
-This extends for about 50 feet, much larger than the small display that typically appears on a tabletop or yard.
+- Several years ago, I was in Paris at Notre Dame Cathedral.
+On display in the cathedral was a large creche that featured a miniature scene of the village of Bethlehem, pictured below.
+This extended for about 50 feet, much larger than the small display that typically appears on a tabletop or yard.

 What day do you open Christmas presents?